-THAT the application (MC2021/0044 & BW2021/0001) for a Development Permit for Material Change of Use for Kennels (maximum 25 dogs) and Dwelling House & Building Work not associated with a Material Change of Use for Pool and Shed Triggered by an Overlay (High Ecological Significance) on Lot 5 CA31747 at Qually Road, Lockyer Waters be approved subject to the following conditions:
+This report considers a development application (MC2021/0044 & BW2021/0001) for a Development Permit for Material Change of Use for Kennels and Dwelling House & Building Work not associated with a Material Change of Use for Pool and Shed Triggered by an Overlay (High Ecological Significance) at Qually Road, Lockyer Waters.
+The following table summarises the application details.